chsasank/chsasank.github.io/_posts/2020-09-13-nvidia-arm-aquisition-ai-explained.md

 </span>
 <img src="/assets/images/nvidia-arm/gpt-compute.png">

 If there's no innovation and growth in the computing market, AI will suffer.
 Once compute power becomes saturating (yet again), training new AIs like GPT-3 will be ruled out or only available to select few.
 In the latter case, open and collaborative nature of AI research will die off.
 As of 2020, AI has the *potential* to solve some of the world's toughest problems including health and education.
 As compute saturates, AI will fail to achieve these '[grandiose objectives](https://en.wikipedia.org/wiki/AI_winter#The_Lighthill_report)' it set out for.
-This will lead to pessimism and another AI winter.

-## What Can be Done About This?
+## What are the Alternatives?

 ARM is up for sale, no question in that.
 Ideally, no chip manufacturer should buy ARM.
 If regulators think that Nvidia and ARM are not competitors and the deal will go fine, they will be up for a sucker punch.
 Regulators should ideally block this deal, but we all know how powerful they are against commercial interests.
 ARM should probably be acquired by a software first company like Google, Microsoft or IBM.
 Microsoft and IBM/RedHat are a great fit because of their focus on open source<span class="margin-toggle sidenote-number"></span><span class="sidenote">Can't believe how things have changed for open source and MSFT/IBM.
 Topic for another day.</span> and compute on cloud.

 If Nvidia-ARM deal does go through, rest of the technology community<span class="margin-toggle sidenote-number"></span><span class="sidenote">Starting with smart phone ecosystem (Google, Apple, Samsung) and academic institutions.</span> should invest hard into [RISC-V](https://en.wikipedia.org/wiki/RISC-V), a truly open source alternative to ARM.
 Industry is likely to be set back by a few years because RISC-V doesn't have parity with ARM.
 As ARM becomes closed over the years, we can be pretty sure that people will find ways to make RISC-V better.

 Another way AI community can protect itself from another AI winter is to directly attack Nvidia's moot, CUDA.
-Community should come together and create an open source CUDA alternative.
+Community should come together and create an open source CUDA alternative<span class="margin-toggle sidenote-number"></span><span class="sidenote">Many CUDA alternatives *do* exist today - OpenCL being the best known.
+Unfortunately none of them got traction.</span>.
 With an open source CUDA alternative, AI will not be exclusive to Nvidia and it will not be able to control AI ecosystem.
 AI community should ensure that compute software doesn't depend on a hardware manufacturer.

 ## Conclusion